dimejioyediran/dimejioyediran/README.md

 # Hi there, I'm Oladimeji 👋

-I'm a **Cybersecurity Analyst** passionate about ethical hacking, vulnerability research, and protecting systems from real-world threats.
+I'm an **aspiring Cybersecurity Analyst** passionate about ethical hacking, vulnerability research, and protecting systems from real-world threats.
 I'm currently building my portfolio and sharpening my skills across different areas of cybersecurity.

 ## 🔍 About Me